BanceDev/BanceDev/README.md

 - 👋 Hi, I’m @BanceDev
+- 🐧 obsessed with linux and neovim
-- I am a Quake engine developer currently working on an all in one Quake development kit called Quake Prism.
+- 🎮 Quake engine developer currently working on an all in one Quake development kit called Quake Prism
-- Also working on completing the scrapped multiplayer for WRATH: Aeon of Ruin.
+- 🤖 OSU Lunabotics drive and controls programmer

 <!---
 BanceDev/BanceDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.